jeka-dev/working-examples/kubernetes/README.md

 Class `Resources` defines an object model using Fabric8 api and support of a generic helper class.
 `Resources` provides :
 - mactory methods for creating `Resources` objects customised for predefined environments
-- accessors to get Kubernetes mutable and immutable resources to deploy.
+- accessors to get Kubernetes mutable and immutable resources to deploy
+- mutators to modify the Kubernetes resource conveniently, such as changing the image tag for the app container.

 ## The Kube KBean